Ethan Page: All Elite Wrestling / Return to ROH (2021–2024)

-On the July 1 episode of Collision, Page confronted MJF by slapping the mic out of his hand until MJF agreed to put the belt on the line which he was unsuccessful at winning the AEW World Championship.

-Page made his return to Ring of Honor (ROH), now the sister promotion of AEW, on the September 14, 2023 episode, defeating Griff Garrison.
-Over the next few weeks, Page was scouted as a potential client for Mark Sterling, but Page turned down the invitation, subsequently leading to a feud between Page and Sterling's client Tony Nese.
-The official contract signing took place on the December 7 episode of ROH Wrestling, where Sterling told Page that the match would be an "I Quit" match.
-The match was then made official for Final Battle.
-On the December 5 episode of Collision, Page was defeated by Kenny Omega in what would be his final match in AEW, which coincidentally also marked Omega's final match for over a year.
-He would then make a few appearances in ROH between December 2023 and February 2024, which would involve him defeating Nese in the I Quit match at Final Battle.
-On the February 10th edition of Ring of Honor on Honor Club he defeated Anthony Henry in his final appearance in Ring of Honor, before leaving both promotions.
+On the July 1 episode of Collision, Page answered MJF's open challenge for the AEW World Championship in a losing effort.
+On September 9, he returned to Ring of Honor (ROH), now the sister promotion of AEW, defeating Griff Garrison.
+He was scouted as a potential client for Mark Sterling, but Page turned down the invitation, leading to a feud between Page and Sterling's client Tony Nese.
+On the December 5 episode of Collision, Page lost to Kenny Omega in what would be his final match in AEW.
+At Final Battle on December 15, he defeated Nese in an "I Quit" match to end their feud.
+In his final appearance, Page defeated Anthony Henry on the February 10 episode of Ring of Honor on Honor Club, before leaving both promotions in May.
 In a July 2024 interview, Page described his tenure in AEW as "chaotic and unorganized".